petandk/Road-to-NextWind/README.md

 # Road-to-NextWind

-## Just some random projects to practice/learn Next.js + taildiwnd
+## Just some random projects to practice/learn Next.js + tailwind CSS
 #### I've also practiced some debug automation with [Playwright](https://playwright.dev/) so, Playwright test files are included.

 - Tres en linea